Ode to Billie Joe: Release and reception

 The single "Mississippi Delta"-"Ode to Billie Joe" was released in July 1967.
 Paris was given a co-producer credit on the single with Gordon.
 Five weeks after its release, it reached number 1 on the Billboard Hot 100.
 By the sixth week, the single had sold one million copies.
 It also appeared at number 7 on Billboard's Adult Contemporary chart, at number 8 on the Hot R&B singles chart, and number 17 on the Hot Country Songs chart.
 Billboard's year-end chart placed the song at number 3, while Canada's RPM placed it at number 16.

 In Australia, the song reached number 4 on Go-Set's National Top 40.
 Meanwhile, it peaked at number 6 on the Irish Singles Chart.
 On the New Zealand Listener chart, the song reached number 3.

 In November 1967, Life published an article about the song's success after a visit with Gentry and her parents in Mississippi.
 Gentry showed the journalists a bridge in Money, Mississippi, that featured the characteristics of the one she wrote about as she clarified: "this is what I had in mind" she continued: "The river isn't very deep here, but the current is strong."
 Gentry was photographed crossing the bridge for the story.
-The single was nominated in eight categories at the 10th Annual Grammy Awards and won three: Best Female Pop Vocal Performance, Best New Artist, and Best Arrangement, Instrumental and Vocals.
+The single was nominated in six categories at the 10th Annual Grammy Awards and won three: Best Vocal Performance, Female (Bobbie Gentry), Best Contemporary Female Solo Vocal Performance (Bobbie Gentry), and Best Arrangement Accompanying Vocalist(s) Or Instrumentalist(s) (Jimmie Haskell).
+Additionally, Gentry won the Grammy for Best New Artist in part for her work on the single.
 By 1969, Gentry estimated the single had sold three million copies.

 Gentry sued Paris to have his co-producer credit removed, claiming she was the recording's sole producer.
 Paris's credit was removed on the album release.
 Soon after she left Capitol Records, Paris sued Gentry for $100,000 and the label for $300,000 in punitive damages for failing to pay him one fifth of the royalties from the song's sales.
 Gentry and Paris testified against one another in the 1973 case.
 The jury awarded Paris one percent of the total royalties from "Ode to Billie Joe" and "Mississippi Delta", that amounted to $32,277.40.
 Gentry told Penny Anderson of the New York Times in 1974 that she originally produced "Ode To Billie Joe" and most of her recordings, adding that "a woman doesn't stand much chance in a recording studio.
 A staff producer's name was nearly always put on the records."
 Gentry expressed the desire to gain more control over the production of her songs and recordings.